trishume/trishume.github.com/_includes/projects.md

 ## 2012

+- Developed new website based on Jekyll and Github Pages.
+- Started work on the [eyeLike](//github.com/trishume/eyeLike) eye tracker.
+- Wrote the [Improsent](/improsent) presentation tool.
 - Went to the [Shad Valley](http://shad.ca/) summer program at Waterloo University.
 - Worked on the new editor for Open Turing
 - Wrote a web service that makes cool word gardens: [http://treeeees.herokuapp.com](http://treeeees.herokuapp.com)